bondeveloper/patient-management/README.md

 ## Local setup
 ### Docker
 You need to have docker desktop running.
 This application will not run on an M1 machine.
-I tried!
+I tried though not hard enough!

 #### Step 1
 ```bash